dattanibedita/dattanibedita.github.io/_posts/2019-08-21-first-post.md

 Not only you show your capabilities, but building a website can be immensely satisfying as well.

-I had the basic framework for this website in 3 days.
+I had the basic framework for this website in 6 hours.

-If you have not used github before, even then it won't take you more than 3 days to build this website.
+If you have not used github before, even then it won't take you more than 6 hours to build this website.

 I had to figure out everything from scratch and had lot of failures on the way.
-If you follow the steps mentioned by me, it might take you as little as 1 day to build your own website.
+If you follow the steps mentioned by me, it might take you as little as 2 hours to build your own website.

 So, follow along!